| |

 food subsidy by increasing the price of food in the

-public distribution system led to declining sales and
+public distribution system led to declining sales

-more people within the country went hungry.
+even as more people within the country went hungry.

-It is inexcusable that even with that experience, and
+It is inexcusable that even with that experience,

-the government could even contemplate such a move.
+malnutrition, the government could even contemplate